pranmod01/pranmod01.github.io/_posts/2025-08-12-africa-trip.md

 ---
 layout: post
-title: What the Wild Taught Us: Reflections from My Trip to Africa
+title: What the Wild Taught Us - Reflections from My Trip to Africa
 date: 2025-08-12 15:29:16
 description:
 # tags: formatting links